 - I. Evidence Submitted by Intervenors.
 A taxing body wishing to intervene in a matter before the Board must file an Appeal Intervenor Request with the Board of Review at least five (5) days in advance of the scheduled hearing.
 The Appeal Intervenor Request filing is done using an online form via Smartfile at lakecountyil.gov/smartfile.
 Any evidence being presented by a taxing district needs to be supplied to the Assessor, Appellant, and Board of Review via Smartfile at least five (5) days prior to the hearing. - J. Appeal Withdrawals.
-An appellant may withdraw a complaint prior to a hearing being scheduled.
-Once an appeal has been scheduled for hearing all parties must agree to the withdrawal of the appeal.
+An appellant may withdraw a complaint prior to a scheduled hearing.
+However, once scheduled the appellant must obtain the approval of the township assessor AND any intervenors on the case prior to the Board of Review granting the appellant's withdrawal request.
+The request along with the approvals are to be submitted by email to boardofreview@lakecountyil.gov